10 Shocking things that are allowed in your food

 7. Foreign matter

-It’s not just the things that nature can put into our food that are legally allowed, there are also allowances for what is euphemistically known as foreign matter.
+It’s not just the things that nature can put into our food that are officially allowed, there are also allowances for what is euphemistically known as foreign matter.
 That covers anything else that might drop into the manufacturing process and that could include anything from a cigarette butt, to someone’s fingernail.

 8. Animal faeces